Best Static Shock Dog Fences: Quick Picks

 We also recommend grabbing a surge protector to ensure that your transmitter unit doesn’t get destroyed in case of a power outage.

+Other Animals Can Still Get In.
+An in-ground or wireless dog fence will keep your dog out, but won’t stop other dogs or animals from coming into the area.
 This means that there is the possibility of your dog being attacked and being unable to escape the boundaries of your yard.
 For this reason, you should always supervise your dog when outside, even with the invisible dog fence installed.

 Variety of Animals.
 While these fences are mostly designed with dogs in mind, many units can work with cats as well.
 Some people even use them with goats!